Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/AIE_RTP_tutorials/step2_async_scalar.md

 	TEST PASSED

 ### Conclusion
-In this tutorial, you learned learned about the core concepts of asynchronous update of scalar RTP, and how to control the execution between different RTP updates.
+In this step, you learned learned about the core concepts of asynchronous update of scalar RTP, and how to control the execution between different RTP updates.

 Next, review [Asynchronous Update of Array RTP](./step3_async_array.md).